The goal of the NC Medicaid Office of Compliance and Program Integrity (OCPI) is to stop fraud, waste and abuse in Medicaid.

 - A non-recipient uses a recipient's card with or without the recipient's knowledge

 - A provider bills for services that were not rendered

 - A provider performs and bills for services not medically necessary

 You are encouraged to report matters involving Medicaid fraud and abuse.
 You may remain anonymous; however, sometimes to conduct an effective investigation, staff may need to contact you.
 Your name will not be shared with anyone investigated.
 In rare cases involving legal proceedings, your name may need to be revealed.

 Health Care Financing Administration, Office of Inspector General Fraud Line

 Section 6023 of the Deficit Reduction Act of 2005 requires providers receiving Medicaid payments to educate employees, contractors, and agents about federal and state fraud and false claims laws, and the whistleblower protections available under those laws.

-NC Medicaid recommends providers conduct periodic, voluntary self-audits to identify instances where services reimbursed by Medicaid or NC Health Choice are not in compliance with program requirements.
-Self-auditing is a critical component which can mitigate potential risks and facilitate resolution of matters that potentially violate state or federal administrative rules, regulation or policy governing Medicaid and NC Health Choice.
+NC Medicaid recommends providers conduct periodic, voluntary self-audits to identify instances where services reimbursed by Medicaid are not in compliance with program requirements.
+Self-auditing is a critical component which can mitigate potential risks and facilitate resolution of matters that potentially violate state or federal administrative rules, regulation or policy governing Medicaid.
 This includes matters exclusively involving overpayments or errors that do not suggest violations of law.

-An excluded provider is an individual or entity that cannot bill or cause services to be billed to Medicare, Medicaid or NC Health Choice.
-NCDHHS works diligently to prevent excluded providers from participating in NC Medicaid and NC Health Choice to comply with federal regulations.
+An excluded provider is an individual or entity that cannot bill or cause services to be billed to Medicare or Medicaid.
+NCDHHS works diligently to prevent excluded providers from participating in NC Medicaid to comply with federal regulations.